 Yep, freezer meals are exactly as they sound.

-They are ready cooked meals that you freeze, ready to be defrosted and reheated when you need.
-They are so good because you can make a few big batches of your favourite foods before the babies are due, package them up and put them in the freezer.
+They are ready-cooked meals that you freeze, ready to be defrosted and reheated when you need.
+They are so good because you can make a few big batches of your favorite foods before the babies are due, package them up and put them in the freezer.
 You might even have amazing friends and family who will bring you meals to freeze.